blueyeco/hub-api/sections/ios-sdk.md

 # iOS Mobile SDK
-The iOS Mobile SDK allows you to integrating you custom mobile application into The Blueye Hub's data collection and reporting infrastructure.
+The iOS Mobile SDK allows you to integrate you custom mobile application into The Blueye Hub's data collection and reporting infrastructure.
 Users can then be segmented and targeted via various channels in the Hub's media platform.

-### Installing the SDK
+## Installing the SDK

 Download the SDK <a href="https://hub.blueye.com/resources/BlueyeHub.framework.zip" target="_blank">here</a> and extract the files anywhere on your local machine.